gugaangelis/windowsserverdocs.pt-br/WindowsServerDocs/networking/technologies/conv-nic/cnic-app-troubleshoot.md

 ## <a name="get-netadapterqos"></a>Get-NetAdapterQos

-Você pode exibir a qualidade do adaptador de rede \(da\) configuração de QoS do serviço executando o seguinte comando do Windows PowerShell.
+Você pode exibir a qualidade do serviço do adaptador de rede \(QoS\) a configuração executando o seguinte comando do Windows PowerShell.

     Get-NetAdapterQos